 Cannondale Trail 5 29er Bike Review

-I love when we start seeing the new year models come out early, like this new Cannondale Trail 5 29er Bike – 2015 model.
-I was a fan of the 2014 edition and my opinion hasn’t changed for the 2015 edition.
+I love when we start seeing the new year models come out early, like this new Cannondale Trail 5 29er Bike – 2017 model.
+I was a fan of the previous edition and my opinion hasn’t changed for this edition.

 This Cannondale makes a great entry level hardtail mountain bike as it offers a great value for the money and gives you a really great ride.
 You get a a relaxed frame design and quality Shimano components.